Skip to Main content

 • VITE_TITLE_SUFFIX

-The suffix in the title.
-For example, if you are on the Home page and the value for this variable is Alloy UI, then the page title will be Home - Alloy UI.
+The suffix added to the page title.
+For example, if the value is Alloy UI, the Home page title becomes Home - Alloy UI.

 Deployment